Elizabeth Stuart, Queen of Bohemia: Gunpowder Plot

 Part of the intent of the Gunpowder Plot of 1605 was to assassinate Elizabeth's father King James and the Protestant aristocracy, kidnap the nine-year-old Elizabeth from Coombe Abbey, and place her on the throne of England – and presumably the thrones of Ireland and Scotland – as a Catholic monarch.
 The conspirators chose Elizabeth after considering the other available options.
 Prince Henry, it was believed, would perish alongside his father.
 Charles was seen as too feeble (having only just learnt to walk) and Mary too young.
 Elizabeth, on the other hand, had already attended formal functions, and the conspirators knew that "she could fulfil a ceremonial role despite her comparative youth".

 The conspirators aimed to cause an uprising in the Midlands to coincide with the explosion in London and at this point secure Elizabeth's accession as a puppet queen.
 She would then be brought up as a Catholic and later married to a Catholic bridegroom.
 The plot failed when the conspirators were betrayed, and Guy Fawkes was caught by the King's soldiers before he was able to ignite the powder.

 Education

 Elizabeth was given a comprehensive education for a princess at that time.
 This education included instruction in natural history, geography, theology, languages, writing, music, and dancing.
 She was denied instruction in the classics as her father believed that "Latin had the unfortunate effect of making women more cunning".
 By the age of 12, Elizabeth was fluent in several languages, including French, "which she spoke with ease and grace" and would later use to converse with her husband.
-She also was an excellent rider, had a thorough understanding of the Protestant religion, and had an aptitude for writing letters that "sounded sincere and never stilted".
+She was also an excellent rider, had a thorough understanding of the Protestant religion, and had an aptitude for writing letters that "sounded sincere and never stilted".
 She also was extremely literary, and "several mementoes of her early love of books exist".